antmicro/kenning/docs/source/cmd-usage.md

   --runtime-cls RUNTIME_CLS
                         Runtime-based class with the implementation of model runtime --protocol-cls PROTOCOL_CLS
-                        RuntimeProtocol-based class with the implementation of communication between inference tester and inference runner
+                        Protocol-based class with the implementation of communication between inference tester and inference runner

 ModelWrapper arguments: